MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 - SPO160
 - MOE150
 - BSA160
-description: "Use the Page Diagnostics for SharePoint tool to analyze SharePoint Online modern portal and classic publishing pages against a pre-defined set of performance criteria."
+description: "Use the Page Diagnostics for SharePoint tool to analyze SharePoint Online modern and classic site pages against a pre-defined set of performance criteria."
 ---

 # Use the Page Diagnostics for SharePoint tool

-This article describes how to use the **Page Diagnostics for SharePoint tool** to analyze your **SharePoint Online* modern and classic  site pages against a pre-defined set of performance criteria.
+This article describes how to use the **Page Diagnostics for SharePoint tool** to analyze **SharePoint Online** modern and classic site pages against a pre-defined set of performance criteria.

 **Note that version 2.0.1 of the tool has been released**.
 The new version includes support for modern pages in addition to classic site pages.
 If you are unsure which version of the tool you are using, you can select the **About** link or the ellipses (...) to verify your version.

 The Page Diagnostics for SharePoint tool is a browser extension for Chrome and [Microsoft Edge version 77 and later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) that analyzes both SharePoint Online modern portal and classic publishing site pages.
+This tool only works for SharePoint Online, and will fail with an error if used on a SharePoint Server site page.

-The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria, which may differ between modern and classic site pages.
+The tool generates a report for each analyzed page showing how the page performs against a pre-defined set of rules and displays detailed information when results for a test fall outside the baseline value.
 SharePoint Online administrators and designers can use the tool to troubleshoot performance issues and to ensure that new pages are optimized prior to publishing.

->[!NOTE]
->Classic team sites that don't have the publishing feature enabled cannot make use of CDNs, but all of the remaining rules are applicable.
-The publishing feature adds additional overhead and can increase page load times, so it should not be enabled just to allow CDN functionality.

-The Page Diagnostics tool is designed to review SharePoint site pages and not system pages like *allitems.aspx* or *sharepoint.aspx* page.
-If you attempt to run the tool on a system page, you will receive an error message advising that it cannot be run for that type of page.
+The Page Diagnostics tool is designed to analyze SharePoint site pages only, not system pages such as *allitems.aspx* or *sharepoint.aspx*.
+If you attempt to run the tool on a system page or any other non-site page, you will receive an error message advising that the tool cannot be run for that type of page.

 ![Must run on a SharePoint page](media/page-diagnostics-for-spo/pagediag-Error-StartPage.png)